freeletics/freeletics-gradle-plugins/docs/monorepo.md

     - Should be as small as possible and generally just aggregate their dependencies
 - `core`: A generic building block that can be used to build features
     - Gradle plugin: `com.freeletics.gradle.core`
-    - Should not contain anything Freeletics specific (API clients/models, business logic, analytics)
+    - Should not contain anything Freeletics-specific (API clients/models, business logic, analytics)
     - Core modules are split into 2 actual modules, `core:*:api` and `core:*:implementation`.
 API contains only the parts that are used directly by other modules, which in many cases is just an interface.
 The implementation as well as potential Dagger contributions go into the implementation module.
 This is done to keep implementation classes as well as dependencies only needed by the implementation hidden from consumers of the API.
-- `domain`: A Freeletics specific build block that can be used to build features
+- `domain`: A Freeletics-specific building block that can be used to build features
     - Gradle plugin: `com.freeletics.gradle.domain`
-    - Very similar to `core` but with Freeletics specific code.
+    - Very similar to `core` but with Freeletics-specific code.
 We've split this out of `core` because the number of core modules got so big that it was hard to find what you wanted.
     - Domain modules have the same api/implementation split as `core` modules
 - `feature:*:implementation`: A feature for the app